liamhays/rk3566-mcu/rk3566_mcu_notes.md

 - The SCR1 core has AHB-Lite and AXI4 bus interfaces.
-It does not appear to require you to use one interface exclusively, but there also appears to be no way to tell the SCR1 which bus to use.
+It does not appear to require you to use one interface exclusively, but there also appears to be no way to tell the SCR1 which bus to use, aside from whatever gets physically integrated into the silicon.
 - The RK3566 TRM chapter on the MCU shows a block diagram where the I and D buses from the SCR1 are called `I_BUS_AHB` and `D_BUS_AHB` and both go to a block called `INTERCONNECT`.
-This suggests to me that the SCR1 is connected to the rest of the RK3566 through *only* the AHB bus.
+This suggests that the SCR1 is connected to the rest of the RK3566 through *only* the AHB bus.
 - However, the existence of the `ahb2axi_*_flush` bits suggests that